envisioning/vocab/vocab/csps-constraint-satisfaction-problems.md

 ---
 category: MATH, CORE
+generality:
+- 0.83
+- 0.82
+- 0.81
+- 0.8
+- 0.79
+- 0.78
+- 0.77
 slug: csps
 summary: Mathematical problems defined by a set of variables, a domain of values for each variable, and a set of constraints specifying allowable combinations of values.
 title: CSPs (Constraint Satisfaction Problems)
 ---